 Mª Auxiliadora Gálvez (Córdoba, Spain.
 1973) is architect by E.T.S.A.M (1998) and PhD in Architecture since 2012.
 She is also Teacher of the Feldenkrais Method of somatic education by the Feldenkrais Institute (2018).

-Since 1997 teaches at the E.P.S San Pablo C.E.U University, mainly in design Projects and coordinating the Diploma Thesis Workshop.
-She is accredited as Associate Professor by ANECA and has gained recognition for three six-year periods of research.
-In between 2008 and 2013 she teaches also at the Master of Collective Housing in Madrid (E.T.S.A.M) and has been invited to develop diverse workshops, lectures or postgraduate programs in TU Graz, Panama University, Ljubljana Architecture School, Politecnico di Milano, Greenwich University, Harvard University or FADU Buenos Aires.
+Since 1997 teaches at the E.P.S San Pablo C.E.U University (Faculty of Architecture), mainly in Architecture Design Studio and coordinating the Diploma Thesis Workshop.
+She is accredited as Professor by ANECA and has gained recognition for three six-year periods of research.
+In between 2008 and 2013 she teaches also at the Master of Collective Housing in Madrid (E.T.S.A.M) and has been invited to develop diverse workshops, lectures or postgraduate programs in TU Graz, Panama University, Ljubljana Architecture School, Politecnico di Milano, Greenwich University, Harvard University, HafenCity Universität or FADU Buenos Aires.

 She has developed her PhD research at E.T.S.A.M about choreography as an experimental laboratory for Architecture in terms of space, atmosphere and creative tools; for this research she wins in 2010 a grant from E.P.S C.E.U and the Santander Bank, to stay for six months at the Academy of Fine Arts in Vienna.
 The PhD work has been awarded with a Mention in the National Competition of ARQUIA TESIS 2013.